 "Nuclear programs are never safe.
 On the one hand there is perhaps a hype about Pakistani bombs in the Western media, on the other there is genuine concern," London-based Pakistani journalist and researcher Farooq Sulehria told DW.
 "The Talibanization of the Pakistani military is something we can't overlook.
 What if there is an internal Taliban takeover of the nuclear assets?"
 Sulehria speculated.

 While South Asia expert Christian Wagner downplays the risk of an Islamist infiltration of the Pakistani army, other analysts such as Jonas Schneider from Zurich-based Swiss Federal Institute of Technology (ETH) see potential dangers stemming from the combination of extremism und nuclear weapons.

 Despite all the challenges and problems, SWP analyst Wagner does not consider Pakistan a "failed state."

 He, however, sees the country's inadequate fight against terrorism the biggest impediment to its progress.
 "The state's distinction between 'good and bad terrorists' has proven to be counterproductive.
 It is not possible to permanently control the militant networks that were built and supported by the Pakistani army and its intelligence services," argued Wagner.

 "This policy has failed, as is shown by the fact that Pakistan has the largest number of victims in terrorist attacks."

-While the liberal Pakistani intellectuals at the London conference demanded an overhaul of the security policies, many believe it is unlikely the Pakistani military establishment will change course in the near future.
+While Pakistan's liberals demand an overhaul of the security policies, many believe it is unlikely the Pakistani military establishment will change course in the near future.